Mijaks

-Mijaks (Мијаци) are an ethnographic group of Macedonians who live in the Lower Reka region which is also known as Mijačija (Мијачија), along the Radika river, in western North Macedonia, numbering 30,000-60,000 people.
+Mijaks (Мијаци) are an ethnographic group of Macedonians who live in the Lower Reka region which is also known as Mijačija (Мијачија), along the Radika river, in western North Macedonia, numbering 30,000–60,000 people.
 The Mijaks practise predominantly animal husbandry, and are known for their ecclesiastical architecture, woodworking, iconography, and other rich traditions, as well as their characteristic Galičnik dialect of Macedonian.
 The main settlement of the Mijaks is Galičnik.

 Settlements

-The Mijaks have traditionally occupied the Mala Reka region along with the Torbeš, Macedonian-speaking Muslims and another sub-group of Macedonians.
+The Mijaks have traditionally occupied the Mala Reka region along with the Torbeš, Macedonian-speaking Muslims.
 The area including the Bistra mountain and Radika region has been termed Mijačija (Мијачија).
 To the east is the ethnographic region of the Brsjaks.

-The Mijaks traditionally inhabited the villages of Galičnik, Lazaropole, Tresonče, Selce, Rosoki, Sušica, Gari and Osoj, while they also inhabited villages by the Radika, around the monastery of Jovan Bigorski, where there are scarce predominantly Christian-inhabited villages, such as Bituše, Gorno Kosovrasti, Gorno Melničani, while the rest has mixed Christian-Muslim population, such as Trebište, Rostuša, and others, the Mijaks are also still inhabiting the part of the region known as Lower Drimkol i.e the villages of Jablanica, Nerezi, Piskupština and Modrič.
+The Mijaks traditionally inhabited the villages of Galičnik, Lazaropole, Tresonče, Selce, Rosoki, Sušica, Gari and Osoj.
+However, the majority of Mijak villages are uninhabited as most of the inhabitants left during the 20th century.

-However, the majority of Mijak villages are uninhabited as the majority of the inhabitants left during the 20th century.
-Many villages in Mijačija are now uninhabited due to population shift towards the cities.
-Large Mijak concentrations can still be found in certain villages around Debar and Bitola.
-The villages Oreše, Papradište and Melnica in the Veles region were populated by Mijaci during Ottoman rule in Macedonia.
-The village of Smilevo, in the Bitola region, is also considered to be a Mijak village, in regards to its architecture and history.
 The north-western quarter of Kruševo was populated by Mijaks.

 History

 Middle Ages–18th century

 Their ethnonym is unclear.
-There is a theory that the Mijaks were the first to permanently settle this area; they found mostly Vlachs, who seem to have not been permanently settled; the Mijaks pushed the Vlachs out of the pasture lands, some of whom they assimilated.
+There is a theory that the Mijaks were the first to permanently settle this area; they found mostly Vlachs, who seem to have not been permanently settled; the Mijaks pushed the Vlachs out of the pasture lands, while some of the Vlachs were assimilated.
 According to another theory the Mijaks are the remains of an old Slavic tribe that inhabited the area of the Salonica field and was engaged mostly in the cattle breeding.
-This theory is also confirmed by the legends for the founding of the one of the most significant Mijak settlements as Galičnik.
+This theory is also confirmed by the legends for the founding of one of the most significant Mijak settlements as Galičnik.

 The Brsjaks and Mijaks did not live geographically scattered prior to the Ottoman conquest.

 A proportion of Mijaks converted to Islam during the 16th and 17th centuries, and they are known by the name Torbeši.

 In the 18th century, the Mijaks had an armed conflict with the Islamized population regarding pasture lands.